CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 After adding this directive, recompile the code but this time using compiler flags: -ta=tesla:managed -Minfo=accel, which abilitate OpenACC directives and unified memory, and print compiling information of the accelerator, respectively.
+Also add compiler flag: -Mframe.
 Put special attetion to the compiler feedback output to ensure that the code have been sucessfully parallelized.
 If it lists a "complex loop carried dependency", it may be necessary to declare some pointers as `restrict`  in order for the compiler to parallelize them.